vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

   - vaccine efficacy was 62.1% (n=8,895; CI 41.0% to 75.7%), and 90.0% (n=2,741; CI 67.4% to 97.0%) in participants who received a half dose followed by a full dose.
   - The protection starts on the 22nd day after the first dose.
 - if you have antibodies to the vector that they use, Chimpanzee Adenovirus results in neutralizing the vaccine efficacy.
 Such antibodies may develop after the first dose as well, nullifying the second dose.
 (Chinese had tried similar trials and had demonstrated 52% of their participants had antibodies to Adenovirus which is a naturally occurring viral infection.)
+- It reduces both asymptomatic ones as well as Severe cases.
+- South Africa has stalled the Oxford vaccine as the reports emerged the vaccine is not effective with mild to moderate cases with B1351 variant from South Africa.

 ### UK Trial problems
 - Less Black  and Asian representation.